sfmcdg/Salesforce-Marketing-Cloud-Developer-Edition-Recipes/firing-events.md

 ## Firing an Event using Automation Studio<a id="Firing-an-Event-using-Automation-Studio"></a>

-Now that the Attribute Group has been created and the Interaction is running, we can fire an Event to start the Interaction.
-We will use Automation Studio to fire an Event; when records are added to the Data Extension, Interaction Triggers that use the Data Extension as the Event Source will listen for the Event and Contacts that meet the Contact Filter Criteria will enter the Interaction.
+Now that the Attribute Group has been created and the Interaction is running, we can fire an Event to allow Contacts to enter the Interaction.
+We will use Automation Studio to fire an Event; when records are added to the Data Extension and the Automation runs, Interaction Triggers using the Data Extension as the Event Source will listen for the Event and Contacts that meet the Contact Filter Criteria will enter the Interaction.

 1. To create a new Automation in Automation Studio, select **Automation Studio** from the Marketing Automation menu in Marketing Cloud.